 Banana Plugs are more used in the sound industry, but it has a variant, which is useful for Hams.
 The BNC variant which is available in both Male and Female types can be used to quickly make a dipole antenna ranging from 14 MHz Ham band to 2.4 GHz (Wi-Fi Antenna).

-Upon discussion, with a couple of Hams about this Banana Plugs, I got mixed reviews.
+Upon discussion, with a couple of Hams about Banana Plugs, I got mixed reviews.
 One of them told me it’s useless; the other told me it’s the best QRP (Low Power) field antenna one can have, easy to assemble and disassemble.
 You also get the flexibility to make an antenna of whichever frequency you wish to.
 Like 2 Mtrs, 70 Mtrs ham bands.